kitlangton/au_pair/README.md

 `aupair add kit`

-and their github remote will be added for the current repo (assuming it has the name as the working directory)
+And their github remote will be added for the current repo (assuming it has the name as the working directory)

 `git remote -v`

 `#=> kit  https://github.com/kitlangton/aupair.git (push)`

+And now you can start pulling away:

+`git pull kit master`

 ### But wait—